Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: MODELING THE HAMILTONIAN OF A MODULATED JOSEPHSON CIRCUIT

 where $C_{\Sigma}=\sum_i\left(C_i+\elementdepsymbol{C}{g}{i}\right)$ is the total capacitance of the device, and the modulation parameters $\mathcal{V}_j(t)$ and $\mathcal{F}_{kj}(t)$ are related to $V_{\mathrm{ext}}(t)$ and $\Phi_{\mathrm{ext}}(t)$ through

+A possible integer fluxoid contribution would shift the Josephson phase by an integer multiple of $2\pi$ and therefore leaves the Josephson Hamiltonian unchanged; we absorb this choice into the definition of the phase branch and do not include it in $\mathcal{F}_{kj}(t)$.
 The second term in Eq.~\eqref{eq:app-SQUID-modulation-params1} manifests the effect of the time-dependent flux as an electromotive force driving the circuit.
 The dependence of the modulation parameters on the choice of the branch flux reflects the gauge freedom discussed in \cite{You2019, Riwar2022}.
 More generally, one may choose different linear combinations of the branch fluxes as flux variables, with resulting Hamiltonians equivalent up to a gauge transformation.
 Per the gauge choice made in Eq.~\eqref{eq:SQUID_Lagrangian_continuous_2}, the Hamiltonian is given by

 where $Q_j = \frac{\partial \mathcal{L}_j}{\partial \dot{\Phi}_j} = C_\Sigma (\dot{\Phi}_j - \mathcal{V}_j )$ is the conjugate momentum to $\Phi_j$ and $E_{C_\Sigma} = e^2/2C_\Sigma$ is the charging energy.
 Upon quantization, the reduced charge $n_j = Q_j/2e$ and the canonical phase operator $\varphi_j = \Phi_j/\phi_0$ satisfy $[n_j, e^{ i \varphi_j}] = e^{ i \varphi_j}$ (equivalently $[n_j, \varphi_j] = -i$ in the small-phase limit)~\cite{Koch2007}.
 For notational simplicity, we omit operator hats throughout.
 Since Eq.~\eqref{eq:H_SQUID} retains the same form for any gauge choice, in the following discussions we will suppress the explicit branch index, with the gauge dependence carried by the modulation parameters.